Session ONE – Building Cyber Resilience across the Public Sector

 Dave Pope, Chief Information Security Officer, Driver and Vehicle Licensing Agency

-Engaging the Board about Cyber Risk
+Engaging the Board On Cyber Risk

 Martin Fletcher, Assurance and Information Management Consultant, National Archives